wakchaure88-tech/Finall-talkie/README.md

 • Enter text or copy paste the text in textbox.

-• Click on Speak button
+• Click on Speak button.

 • You can use pause button to pause the audio and resume button to resume the audio.